vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 multiAttributeTile()
 ~~~~~~~~~~~~~~~~~~~~

-Multi-Attribute Tiles are a new kind of tile that incorporate multiple attributes into one tile.
-They are meant to combine several different attributes into one 6X4 tile.
+Multi-Attribute Tiles combine multiple attributes into a single tile presented with a rich UI.
 Here are some of the types of tiles that you can create:

 ==================================================    ==================================================    ==================================================    ==================================================
 Lighting                                              Thermostat                                            Video Player                                          Generic (Default)
 .. image:: ../img/device-types/lighting.png           .. image:: ../img/device-types/thermostattile.png     .. image:: ../img/device-types/video.png              .. image:: ../img/device-types/generic.png
 ==================================================    ==================================================    ==================================================    ==================================================

-Multi-Attribute Tiles must have a width of 6 and a height of 4.
-This means that the tiles block of your Device Handler must use the new *6 X Unlimited* grid layout.
+Multi-Attribute Tiles must be given a width of 6 and a height of 4.
+To enable this, the ``tiles`` block of your Device Handler must use the new *6 X Unlimited* grid layout.

 .. code-block:: groovy